OUR HISTORY

 PAMELA R. CLAY

 Pamela R. Clay is the Executive Director inspired by the legacy of her mother.
-Pamela's philanthropic focus has helped LA, Inc., hone-in and grow its mission.
-She chose to concentrate resources on education to prevent the cycle of homelessness and unemployment that plague at-risk youth as adults.
-She developed programs that highlight the importance of reaching appropriate grade level competency, as well as life-shaping introduction to technology and higher education.
+Pamela's philanthropic focus has helped LA, Inc., hone in and grow its mission.
+She chose to concentrate resources on education to prevent the cycle of homelessness, unemployment, and incarceration for populations of color that plague at-risk youth as adults.
+She developed social justice programs that highlight the importance of reaching appropriate grade level competency, as well as life-shaping introduction to technology and higher education.
 This exposure impresses upon children the educational roads that can bring employment opportunities and a stable foundation.
 In her 24-year tenure, Pamela discovered that 78% of youth don't have the necessary personal vital life documents that are essential for everyday life.
 This includes milestones such as securing a job, a driver's license, bank accounts, or simply enrolling in school.
-In response, she developed the patent pending, electronic data storage program called, Electronic Lockbox or eLockbox.
+In response, she developed the patent pending, electronic data storage program called, Electronic Lockbox or eLockbox™.
 Pamela looks forward to having a national impact on foster children by rolling out this technology across the country.
-That way, no child will have to suffer the impediment of lacking vital records.
+That way, no child will have to suffer the impediment of lacking vital life records.